-- Stick to a sleep schedule of the same bedtime and wake-up time, even on the weekends.
-This helps to regulate your body clock and could help you fall asleep and stay asleep for the night.Practice a relaxing bedtime ritual.
+- Stick to a sleep schedule, having the same bed and wake-up time, even at the weekends, can help to regulate our circadian rhythm, the internal body clock, which can help you fall asleep more easily and stay asleep for the whole night.

 - Your bedroom temperature should be low, around 18C and free from any light, consider using blackout curtains, eyeshades if you wake early due to light seeping in.